How we're making our gyms safe for you

 - Some of our resources such as soft furnishings, soft balls, plush toys and toy blocks and our sand and water trays will remain out of use for a little while.
 We will limit the number of toys out each session to ensure we can deep clean after each use

 - There is increased cleaning throughout the day and a deep clean of the entire crèche in the evening.
-Hygiene has always been a priority within our clubs but now more than ever we are spending extra time and deploying team members to make sure our clubs are safe and secure.
+Hygiene has always been a priority within our centres but now more than ever we are spending extra time and deploying team members to make sure our centres are safe and secure.
 Teams will focus on frequently touched areas throughout the day

 - All of the team have completed Nuffield Health's COVID-19 Infection Control Training